 The maximum achievable theoretical resolution in wavelength infrared region

-The maximum achievable theoretical resolution of the optical device is estimated with help of Rayleigh criterion:
+The maximum resolution is estimated with the help of Rayleigh criterion:

-λ - wavelength of the used radiation;
+λ – radiation wavelength

-NA – numerical aperture of the optical device.
+NA – numerical aperture of the optical device

 High absorption coefficient of the infrared optical materials